betaglot/plantabeta/docs/dev/DX.md

     - Use Plantbeta terminology, don't worry about
     - Glance at the text, but don't read it.
 Sometimes the recording stops.

-3. Paste Raw output into VScode Parse the output by adding bullet points
+3. Paste Raw output into VScode Parse the output by adding empty lines between parts
 4. Rephrase and correct grammar
     - Add punctuation
     - Capitalize